 About preschooler play and cognitive development

-Preschoolers are like little scientists – they want to learn how things work, and they learn best through play.
+Preschoolers want to learn how things work, and they learn best through play.
 Children at play are solving problems, creating, experimenting, thinking and learning all the time.

 Your child’s relationships also support his cognitive development, especially his relationship with you.
-Play is a great relationship builder too.
+And play is a great relationship builder.
 Spending time playing with your child sends a simple message – you are important to me.
 This message helps your child learn about who he is and where he fits in the world.

 What to expect: preschooler cognitive development

-Over time, with experience and practice, your preschooler will probably:
+With time, experience and practice, your preschooler will probably: